chuanmew/AnimateAnyone-unofficial/README.md

 ```

 ## Acknowledgements
-Special thanks to the original authors of the "Animate Anyone" project and the contributors to the [magic-animate](https://github.com/magic-research/magic-animate/tree/main) repository for their open research and foundational work that inspired this unofficial implementation.
+Special thanks to the original authors of the [Animate Anyone](https://humanaigc.github.io/animate-anyone/) project and the contributors to the [magic-animate](https://github.com/magic-research/magic-animate/tree/main) repository for their open research and foundational work that inspired this unofficial implementation.